PowerDNS/pdns/pdns/docs/markdown/authoritative/backend-generic-mypgsql.md

 Furthermore, use the `goracle-tnsname` setting to specify which TNSNAME the Generic Oracle Backend should be connecting to.
 There are no `goracle-dbname`, `goracle-host` or `goracle-port` settings, their equivalent is in `/etc/tnsnames.ora`.

 # Basic functionality
-4 queries are needed for regular lookups, 4 for 'fancy records' which are disabled by default and 1 is needed for zone transfers.
+4 queries are needed for regular lookups and 1 is needed for zone transfers.

 The 4+4 regular queries must return the following 6 fields, in this exact order: